 • Guides

-The idea of a lead magnet can also be used to collect Facebook email subscribers.
-Although it won't drive traffic directly to your blog, an email subscriber list is very beneficial for your blog marketing efforts.
+The concept of a lead magnet can also be used to collect Facebook email subscribers.
+While this won't drive direct traffic to your blog, an email subscriber list is highly beneficial to your blog's marketing efforts.

 Limit promotional posts in your Facebook-focused blog marketing

-In order to grow your audience on Facebook, it's important to limit the amount of promotional material you post.
-If you're writing a new blog post, you should definitely let your Facebook followers know, but that shouldn't be the only time they hear from you.
+To increase your Facebook audience, it's important to limit the amount of promotional material you post.
+If you write a new blog post, you should definitely let your Facebook followers know, but it shouldn't be the only time they hear about you.

-Other types of content you can share on Facebook to increase followers and encourage engagement are:
+Other types of content you can share on Facebook to increase your follower count and encourage engagement include:

 • Videos